-- The next day, June 13, Delsing paced the Tigers over the Senators, 7-6, going 3-for-4, including a third-inning grand slam, again into the upper deck
+- The next day, June 13, Delsing paced the Tigers over the Senators, 7-6, hitting a third-inning grand slam, again into the upper deck

 - On Friday, June 19, at Yankee Stadium, Delsing hit a pair of solo homers off right-hander Bob Kuzava to help the Tigers defeat the Yankees, 3-2.